When and How to Give Water to Babies Safely

 • Relieve symptoms of constipation.

 • Satisfy a sucking urge not related to hunger.
-(See Hungry baby for reason why babies 'appear' hungry.)
+(See Hungry baby for reasons why babies can appear hungry.)

-• Establish healthy dietary habits i.e. acceptance of water.
+• Establish healthy dietary habits (acceptance of water).

 3. How much water should I give my baby?

-This would depend on your child's state of health, age, weight, level of activity, climate and whether or not he's started eating solid foods.
+This depends on your child’s state of health, age, weight, level of activity, climate and whether or not he’s started eating solid foods.

-As a guide, for healthy babies and children offer the following amounts...
+As a general guide for healthy babies and children:

-• Under 1 month: DO NOT give water, unless instructed to do so by your healthcare provider.
+• Under 6 months: Do not give water unless instructed by your healthcare provider.

-• Over 12 months: Allow your child to have as much water as he chooses.
-Make sure it is readily available to him.
+• Over 12 months: Allow your child to have water as he chooses.
+Make sure it is readily available.

 4. When is the best time to offer a baby water?

-DO NOT give water if it's close to feeding time (i.e. if a milk feed is due within an hour), as your child's tummy may still be full from the water when the next feed his offered and he may not drink as much milk (breastmilk or formula) as he would otherwise.
-If it's close to feeding time it may be better to offer his feed a little earlier.
+Do not give water close to feeding time (for example, if a milk feed is due within an hour), as your child’s tummy may still be full from the water when the next feed is offered and he may not drink as much milk as he would otherwise.

 5. How can I tell if my child is getting enough water?

-If your child is healthy and thriving (i.e. gaining enough weight for his age) and he also has 5 or more wet diapers each day.
+If your child is healthy and thriving (gaining enough weight for his age) and has regular wet nappies each day.

 6. Do I need to boil the water before giving it to my baby?

-Regardless of source pr type of water you use, it is not sterile.
-This means it contains varying amounts of micro-organisms such as bacteria, protazoa and parasites.
-Young babies, with an immature immune system , are more susceptible to gastro-intestinal infections from these organisms.
+Regardless of the source or type of water used, it is not sterile.
+This means it contains varying amounts of micro-organisms such as bacteria, protozoa and parasites.

 7. Isn't there a lot of water in fruit juice and milk?

-There are also contains high levels of sugars in fruit juice.
+Fruit juice contains high levels of sugars (see fruit juice).
 Water is the best drink for babies apart from milk.